 One-time projects or needs

-The Community Funds at the MCCF are some of the most flexible and responsive of the Foundation’s 340 funds.
+The Community Funds at the MCCF are some of the most flexible and responsive of the Foundation’s 369 funds.
 Earnings from the Community Funds make the biannual grant cycle to Marshall County nonprofits possible.
-Donations to Community Funds at MCCF from individuals and corporations are always welcome and provide a way to make a permanent investment in the community for ever-changing needs.
+Donations to Community Funds at MCCF from individuals and corporations provide a way to make a permanent investment in the community for ever-changing and immediate needs.
 The larger the Community Funds become, the more in total grant monies may be awarded.